DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/make-a-list-of-everything-you-do-to-improve-wellbeing.md

 We:

-* do not have meetings just because they’re in the calendar – we use meetings to talk about curriculum and how we’ll organise, plan and schedule our curriculum
+* do not have meetings just because they’re in the calendar

+* we use meetings to talk about the curriculum and how we’ll organise, plan and schedule it

 * take something away if something new is introduced

-* avoid unnecessary data entry - data is never entered twice and we do not record data that we will not use
+* avoid unnecessary data entry

+* make sure data is never entered twice and we do not record data that we will not use

 * streamline all our systems and processes where possible